Daffy's Elixir: Subsequent history

 After Daffy's death in 1680 the recipe was left to his daughter Catherine, and his kinsmen Anthony and Daniel who were apothecaries in Nottingham.
 Anthony Daffy moved to London in the 1690s and began to exploit the product issuing pamphlets such as Directions for taking elixir salutis or, the famous purging cordial, known by the name of Daffy's elixir salutis [London], [1690?].
 His widow Elleanor Daffy continued from about 1693 and (their daughter?)
 Katharine from about 1707.
 During the early 18th century the product was advertised widely in the emerging national and local newspapers.
 The success attracted several counterfeit copies, using inferior alcohol rather than brandy.

 The medicine was later produced by William and Cluer Dicey & Co. of Bow Church yard c.1775 who claimed the sole rights of manufacture of the True Daffy's Elixir, although the recipe was not subject to any patent.
 Proprietorship was also then claimed by Peter Swinton of Salisbury Court and his son Anthony Daffy Swinton who may have been descended from the inventor.
 Dicey and Co. and their successors marketed it in the United States of America.

-It then passed to Dicey and Sutton, and later to Messrs W. Sutton & Co. of Enfield Middlesex who continuing to market it throughout the nineteenth century.
+It then passed to Dicey and Sutton, and later to Messrs W. Sutton & Co. of Enfield in Middlesex, who continued to market it throughout the nineteenth century.

 References in literature

 The use of Daffy's elixir is referred to in Charles Dickens Oliver Twist 1838, Ch.
-II, where it is referred to as Daffy, in the sentence: 'Why, it's what I'm obliged to keep a little of in the house, to put into the blessed infants' Daffy, when they ain't well, Mr. Bumble,(the Parish Beadle)' replied Mrs. Mann as she opened a corner cupboard, and took down a bottle and glass.
+II, where it is referred to as Daffy, in the sentence: 'Why, it's what I'm obliged to keep a little of in the house, to put into the blessed infants' Daffy, when they ain't well, Mr. Bumble, (the Parish Beadle)' replied Mrs. Mann as she opened a corner cupboard, and took down a bottle and glass.
 'It's gin.
 I'll not deceive you, Mr. B. It's gin.'